ngtruongthanh98/module-federation-multi-frameworks/README.md

 const AmountItem = React.lazy(() => import("payment/AmountItem"));
 ```

-After importing components, we can use them in body micro-app
+After importing components, we can use them in container micro-app

 ### Noted: